thomaspinckney3/cs4501/Project1.md

 Working with containers
 -----------------------

-Run 'docker ps -a' and you'll see that you have two containers (the ones you started above when testing your install) named web and mysql.
+Run `docker ps -a` and you'll see that you have two containers (the ones you started above when testing your install) named `web` and `mysql`.
 These are your dev environment containers.
 You'll do your coding and initial testing in these containers.
-Run 'docker rm web' to clean up the (stopped) web container you started earlier when testing your install.
-Go ahead and stop your mysql container with 'docker stop mysql'.
+Run `docker rm web` to clean up the (stopped) web container you started earlier when testing your install.
+Go ahead and stop your mysql container with `docker stop mysql`.

 Docker provides a simple way for containers to talk to each other via private networks.
-When you start a container you can tell Docker to create an /etc/hosts entry for another running container.
+When you start a container you can tell Docker to create an `/etc/hosts` entry for another running container.
 We'll do this so that the web container can easily connect to the mysql container.
 Let's restart the web container this way: